What Causes Ear Infections?

-Because children are still growing physically, some of their internal organs may also be temporarily underdeveloped.
-This is true of the Eustachian tube, the canal that connects the middle ear to the nostrils, providing an outlet for fluid drainage.
 Because the Eustachian tube is smaller in children, it is more prone to swelling; when this occurs, fluid is trapped in the middle ear.
 This fluid presses against the eardrum, causing pain, and can harbor germs that lead to infection.
-The result is an earache and, in some cases, loss of hearing.
-When the infection does not completely go away or returns often, it is referred to as chronic.
+The result is an earache and, in some cases, reduced hearing.

 If left untreated, chronic ear infections can lead to a variety of complications including hearing loss, damage to the bones in the middle ear, balance problems, a middle ear cyst called a cholesteatoma, facial paralysis and inflammation of the brain.
 For these reasons, early detection and treatment are crucial.
 Better still is prevention.